felixzieger/keycast/README.md

 1. Clone the repository and install workspace dependencies with `bun install`
 2. Install the web app dependencies with `cd web && bun install`
 3. `cd` into the `api` subdirectory, copy the `.env.example` file to `.env` with `cp .env.example .env`.
 You shouldn't need to change anything.
 4. Then, from the root directory, generate a master encryption key with `bun run key:generate`.
 This master key is used to encrypt and decrypt Nostr private keys in the database.
-Since the database is local you can create your own key for development.
+These are only decrypted when used and remain encrypted at rest.
+In the future we hope to support other key storage methods, like AWS KMS.

 ### Running the dev server (API + Web)
 1. You can now run the dev server with `bun run dev`.
 We use `concurrently` to run the API and web app in parallel.
 You'll see the web app start up at `https://localhost:5173` and the API will start up at `http://localhost:3000`.
 Both apps will output logs to the console and will hotreload on code changes.